Filter by Subcategory

 ----- HYBRID COURSE -----

 Students will complete learning modules, quizzes and tests in an online platform and in person class instruction will be used for answering questions and all required labwork.
+You will be asked to bring in acquaintenances for lab time during this class.

 Program Length: 40 hours of instruction

 This course prepares the student for the Phlebotomy Technician role in a healthcare setting.
 The student will be instructed on techniques & skills related to preparing and monitoring patients for relevant procedures, and gain an understanding of infection control measures.
-Students are required to successfully demonstrate adequate skills related to Phlebotomy techniques, including 30 venipunctures and 10 capillary draws which are required for the student to be eligible to take the Phlebotomy Certification exam.
-This exam will be taken at the end of the course.
+Students are required to successfully demonstrate adequate skills related to Phlebotomy techniques, including 30 venipunctures and 10 capillary draws which are required for the student to be eligible to take the NHA Phlebotomy Certification exam.

 Additionally, program completers of EKG and Phlebotomy can receive college credit towards WVNCC’s Patient Care Technician Certificate – a one-year program.